jpinna99/dnd-character-builder/AB_campaign_notes.md

 Recap of items gained - 7 potions of minor healing (Titus used one so we have six remaining), a magical item for each member of group (to be selected)

+# 8/15/2025 Notes
+Traveling to Greenest to meet Governor Nighthill
+We divided up the items accordingly
+Hildy talked to birds and found at that some humanoids were fleeing Greenest Soveliss collected a children's book
+We get to Greenest around sunset
+We enter Greenest and it is being attacked by a dragon Three guards are interrogating what looks to be a dragon cult member

+In battle:
+Soveliss has +2 to AC and Dex saving throws with half cover

+We talk to the family we saved

+We think we meet Escobar the Red (red-headed dwarf)
+We enter the keep and gain intel (see recap)
+Items: gold, medallion (Hildy)